 I am suggesting that the answer remains unchanged following our conversion.
 We still need the gospel.
-We still need to humbly lay bare the roots of our sin.
+We still need to humbly lay bare the roots of ... we must continue to trust wholly in the sufficiency of Christ - His forgiveness, empowerment and promises.

+our sin.
 We must continue to acknowledge our inadequacy and impotence to live righteously before God.
-And we must continue to trust wholly in the sufficiency of Christ-his forgiveness, empowerment, and promises.
+And we must continue to trust wholly in the sufficiency of Christ - His forgiveness, empowerment and promises.

 This is the process we went through when we came to faith, and it is the way we continue to live out our faith.
-"As you received Christ Jesus the Lord, so walk in him" (Colossians 2:6).
+"As you received Christ Jesus the Lord, so walk in him" (Colossians 2:6, ESV).
 As Tim Keller points out, "The gospel is not just the 'A-B-C' but the 'A-to-Z' of the Christian life.
-The gospel is not just the way to enter the kingdom, but is the way to address every problem and is the way to grow at every step."
-12
+The gospel is not just the way to enter the kingdom, but is the way to address every problem and is the way to grow at every step."12